asingam2017/fa18-516-11/paper/paper.md

 :o: 12-factor application development is not explained, thus the conclusion can not be understood.

+:o: this could actually contributed to the book, if it woudlnot be for the small issues pointed out here.

 ---

 Keywords: Cloud Foundry, Open Source, PaaS